SPlanzer/portfolio_website/content/articles/meshroom/index.en.md

 When taking pictures for photogrammetry there are several factors that must be considered to ensure a good model is produced:

 * All terrain in the survey area must be captured in at least two images and each image should overlap the succeeding image by 60-80%.
-* Moving objects such as people or objects that may be picked up and moved during the survey must be avoid as this will result in images not being matched.
+* Moving objects such as people or objects that may be picked up and moved during the survey must be avoided as this will result in images not being matched.
 * Avoid shadows as they reduce the information captured by the camera.
 This is best done by collecting imagery on a lightly overcast day.
 * Avoid harsh light.
 The day the imagery was flown for this project much of the terrain was wet.
 This meant even with the diffused light provided by the cloud cover much of the terrain gave of glare that reduces the information the camera can capture due to over exposure.